 Solution 1: Changing Component Services Settings

-In the navigation pane, expand the ‘Component Services‘ and then, expand ‘Computers‘
+Step 2: In the navigation pane, expand the ‘Component Services’, and then expand ‘Computers’.

 Solution 2: Changing the Protected View Settings

-Click on ‘Trust Center’ and then on ‘Trust center Settings’
+Step 2: When the ‘Excel Options’ window opens, click on ‘Trust Center’ and then on ‘Trust Center Settings’.

-Next, choose ‘Protected View’ and uncheck all the options including ‘Enable Protected View for Outlook attachments’ if you use Outlook for email
+Step 3: Next, choose ‘Protected View’ and uncheck all the options including ‘Enable Protected View for Outlook attachments’ if you use Outlook for email.

-Click ‘OK’.
-Restart the application and try opening the Excel file again
+Step 4: Click ‘OK’.
+Restart the application and try opening the Excel file again.

-If none of the above solutions works for you, it means that your Excel file is severely corrupt.
+If none of the above solutions works for you, it’s very likely that your Excel file is severely corrupt.
 To repair corrupt Excel files, you need to use advanced options like Stellar Repair for Excel tool.
 It repairs the corrupt and damaged Excel files and helps in retrieving lost data.

-Considering the risks attached with the above-given solutions, it’s better to use an Excel repair tool, that can repair single or multiple corrupt and damaged Excel file at once and help you quickly retrieve lost tables and data without compromising system settings.
-The process is simple, and even a novice can use this tool to repair Excel files with the help of following steps:
+Considering the risks associated with the above solutions, it’s better to use an Excel repair tool to repair single or multiple corrupt Excel files at once.
+The process is simple, and even a novice can use the Excel file repair tool to repair Excel files with the help of following steps:

-Download Stellar Repair for Excel tool and install it
+Step 1: Download Stellar Repair for Excel tool and install it.

-In the main interface, click ‘Browse’ to select the file.
-If you don’t know the file location the, use Search option
+Step 2: Launch the software.
+In software main interface, click ‘Browse’ to select the file.
+If you don’t know the file location use the ‘Search’ option.

-The software scans and lists the Excel file in the left pane.
-Click on file, listed in the left pane, to preview it
+Step 4: The software scans and lists the Excel file in the left pane.
+Click on the file to preview its recoverable objects in the right pane.

-Save the repaired file either default location or user specified location.
+Step 5: Save the repaired file at either default location or a user specified location.

-Click ‘OK’ to start file repair process.
-After repair process finishes, browse to the location and open it with MS Excel 2010 or any other version
+Step 6: Click ‘OK’ to save the repaired Excel file.
+After the repair process completes, browse to the location and open it with MS Excel 2010 or any other version.

-You can use the first two possible solutions to try fixing “the file is corrupted and cannot be opened” error.
-Once you can get access to the file, save data and restore the default settings.
-However, if the data is corrupt and data retrieved using first two solutions is inconsistent or incomplete, use the third solution- Stellar Repair for Excel.
+You can use the first two possible solutions to fix “the file is corrupted and cannot be opened” error.
+If you can access the file, save its data and restore the default settings.
+However, if the file is corrupt and the data retrieved using the first two solutions is inconsistent or incomplete, use Stellar Repair for Excel.
 This tool can help you recover Table, Chart, Chart Sheet, cell comment, Image, Formulae while preserving the worksheet properties and cell formatting.
-You can also preview the file and verify data inside the file before repair.
+You can also preview the file and verify the data inside the file before saving it.